Interlinguistics: Etymology and history

-At the Institute of Linguistics of AMU there is the extramural Interlinguistic studies program.
-Over the course of three years these studies provide the students with a basic knowledge of general linguistics, interlinguistics, international and intercultural communication with a focus on the linguistics, culture and movement of the internationally dispersed and naturally functioning planned language Esperanto.
-Every third year the Interlinguistic Studies program also organizes an international interlinguistic symposium.
+At the Institute of Linguistics of Adam Mickiewicz University (Poznań) there is the extramural Interlinguistic studies program.
+"Over the course of three years these studies provide the students with a basic knowledge of general linguistics, interlinguistics, international and intercultural communication with a focus on the linguistics, culture and movement of the internationally dispersed and naturally functioning planned language Esperanto."
+As of 2017, every third year the Interlinguistic Studies program was also organizing an international interlinguistic symposium.

-At the University of Amsterdam there is also a chair of interlinguistics and Esperanto.
+The University of Amsterdam also has a chair of interlinguistics and Esperanto.

 Field of studies

 The field of interlinguistics is concerned with international planned languages [also called 'constructed languages', 'auxiliary languages', or 'artificial languages'] as Esperanto, and with the relationship between planned languages and language planning.
 Increasingly, undergraduate courses in planned languages are expanding to embrace not only the history of languages planned for international use, but also the field of imaginary and fictional languages.
 Interlinguistics is also concerned with investigating how ethnic and international planned languages work as lingua franca and with the possibilities of optimizing interlinguistic communication.

 The term Interlinguistics can be interpreted in at least two ways: